19-20 August 2018, World Premiere of Sardanapalo, Liszt’s Lost Opera, Deutsches Nationaltheater und Staatskapelle Weimar

 20-22 April, 2018: Material Cultures of Music Notation Conference, University of Utrecht

-- Melle Kromhout will present a paper called: “‘Nature Has Completely Denied Me a Musical Ear’: Are Musical Notes Sine Waves, and Why (Not)?”
+- Melle Kromhout presented a paper called “‘Nature Has Completely Denied Me a Musical Ear’: Are Musical Notes Sine Waves, and Why (Not)?”

 20 April 2018, Reconstructions Workshop, Centre Alexandre Koyré, Paris

-- Melissa van Drie will deliver a paper for the Techniques, technologie, matérialité Group at the Centre Alexandre Koyré (CNRS, Paris), Maison Française d’Oxford.
+- Melissa van Drie delivered a paper for the Techniques, technologie, matérialité Group at the Centre Alexandre Koyré (CNRS, Paris), Maison Française d’Oxford.

 17 April 2018, Parliaments, Politics, and People Seminar, Institute of Historical Research, University of London

-- Edward Gillin will be delivering a paper on the science and architecture of the Houses of Parliament at Westminster.
+- Edward Gillin delivered a paper on the science and architecture of the Houses of Parliament at Westminster.

 7 April 2018, Sound and Multiplicity, King’s College London

-- Melissa van Drie will deliver a paper on sound and the urban environment.
+- Melissa van Drie delivered a paper on sound and the urban environment.
 Event organised by Gavin Williams.

 15 February 2018: Betwixt & Between: Sound in the Humanities and Sciences, MPIWG, Berlin